JulienKhlt/TD_log_Project/README.md

 - docker-compose
 - pipenv

+**For Debian users, please install pipenv with pip and not with apt/apt-get or it won't work!**

+`pip install --user pipenv` should do the trick.

 Other dependencies will be automatically installed.
 For future release, we plan on removing those dependencies, but for development it's just easier.
 We didn't test it on Windows, but it should work the same way.